joycemaferko/IoT-Laundry-Alert/README.md

 This program is timed to my washer/dryer express cycle.
 You should adjust MAX_WAIT and VIBRATION_SENSITIVITY as applicable for your own machine.

-## Installation and Usage Instructions
+## Installation and Usage Instructions for TM4C123 Version

 ### Set Up Development Environment
 - Download Energia IDE: https://energia.nu/download/